MFR6340/theenglishextension.org/young-world-2/Unit-4: Exploring Nature.md

 <img src="https://imgur.com/p7BPDMw.png" width="25%" />

 An essential classic.
 Set in central India, this famous story tells the tale of of Mowgli, a boy who is raised by a pack of wolves.
-He meets Shere Khan, the tiger, Baloo the bear, and Bagheera panther and learns the laws of the jungle. ( Lexile 1020L)
+He meets Shere Khan, the tiger, Baloo the bear, and Bagheera panther and learns the laws of the jungle. ( Lexile 1020L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Jungle-Book-Rudyard-Kipling/9780141325293?ref=grid-view&qid=1665843348245&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1064790702" rel="nofollow">Buy on Orell Füssli</a>

-Jungle Trek
-https://www.papiliorama.ch/en/our-live-exhibits/
+## Supplemental Activity
+Go on a Jungle Trek!
+Even here in Switzerland, you have the chance to Jungle Trek https://www.papiliorama.ch/en/our-live-exhibits/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMDEwOTc1LDIwNjUyODg2MjldfQ==
+eyJoaXN0b3J5IjpbLTg0MzAxODgwNiwxODEwMTA5NzUsMjA2NT
+I4ODYyOV19
 -->